simbo1905/thinbus-srp-js/README.md

 }
 ```

-See `TestSRP6JavascriptClientSessionSHA256.js` which configures matching Java and Javascript sessions.
+See `TestSRP6JavascriptClientSessionSHA256.js` which configures matching Java and Javascript sessions and tests them with the JDK Javascript runtime using [JUnit-JS](http://benjiweber.co.uk/blog/2013/01/27/javascript-tests-with-junit/).
 It is recommended that after you have a working setup that you investigate the performance of a custom large safe prime number `N` of greater than 1024 bits for increased security.
 How to create and configure your own large safe prime is outlined below.

 An extra implementation detail is that the JavaScript must be configure with `k`.
 In the SRP protocol `k` is computed from `N` and `g` which is why the Java code does not need it.
 The catch is that Nimbus uses the `java.net.BigInteger` byte array constructor when generating `k`.
-This byte array constructor is not available in JavaScript so the value computed by the Java must be added to the configuration of the Javascript.
-The `toString()` of the Java class will print each of `N`, `g` and `k` in the correct format to configure the Javascript session.
+This byte array constructor is not available in JavaScript so the value computed by the Java must be added to the Javascript.
+The `toString()` of the Java class will print each of `N`, `g` and `k` in the correct formats to configure the Javascript.

 ## Creating A Custom Large Safe Prime